5

 What Does a Short Sale Negotiator Do for the Seller?

 The role of a professional short sale process negotiator is to assume the responsibility for facilitating all short sale paperwork between the seller and their lender, along with acting as the main point of contact for them.
-The homeowner signs and submits a third party authorization form, which allows the certified short sale expeditor to obtain information on the loan and speak about it with the lender.

 For example, some duties of the seller during a short sale include:

-• constructing hardship letters
+• writing hardship letters

 • waiting on hold to speak with a lender’s assigned representative to confirm receipt of documentation that was submitted, etc.

-In short, a negotiator handles the whole short sale process that I previously described in my article Step-by-Step Short Sale Process for Home Sellers.
-And if you’ve already decided that you do need a professional help, fill out this form to get in touch with a reputable short sale processor in your location who handles short sales at no charge to homeowners.
+And if you’ve already decided that you do need professional help, fill out this form to get in touch with a reputable short sale processor in your location who handles short sales at no charge to homeowners.

 Do Short Sale Negotiators Charge Any Fees?

-The answer to this question will vary on a case by case basis.
+The answer to this question will vary on a case-by-case basis.

 Some short sale processing companies will have the buyer of the property pay the fee on the final HUD (settlement sheet).
-This should be a contract signed up front, along with the offer.
+This should be a contract signed upfront, along with the offer.

-Other short sale processing companies will charge the seller (you) the processing fee, either up front or at closing.
+Other short sale processing companies will charge the seller (you) the processing fee, either upfront or at closing.

 If you would like a professional short sale negotiator to assess your situation and handle your short sale at no cost to you, fill out this form right here.